 The Company has two reportable segments: Hydraulics and Electronics.
-These segments are organized primarily based on the similar nature of products offered for sale, the types of customers served and the methods of distribution and are consistent with how the segments are managed, how resources are allocated and how information is used by the chief operating decision maker.
+These segments are organized primarily based on the similar nature of products offered for sale, the types of customers served and the methods of distribution and are consistent with how the segments are managed, how resources are allocated and how information is used by the Chief Operating Decision Maker ("CODM").
+Our Chief Executive Officer ("CEO") serves as our CODM and is responsible for reviewing segment performance and making decisions regarding resource allocation.
+Our CODM evaluates each segment's performance based on metrics such as net sales, segment gross profit and operating income, and other key financial indicators presented in the tables below in this section, as well as guides strategic decisions to align with company-wide goals.
+On a monthly basis, the CODM considers budget-to-actual variances for key measures when making decisions about allocating capital to the segments.

-The Hydraulics segment provides the global capital goods industries with hydraulic components and systems used to transmit power and control force, speed and motion.
+The Hydraulics segment designs and manufactures hydraulic components and systems used to transmit power and control force, speed and motion.
 There are two categories based on Hydraulic system architecture: MCT and FCT.
-MCT includes components used to control the flow and pressure of fluids in a system.
+MCT includes components used to control the flow and pressure of fluids in a system including valves, pumps, actuators, sensors, and filters.
 FCT includes components used to convey fluids and fluid power through a system and are designed to grant maximum flexibility of design and reliability.
-MCT includes CVT and FCT includes QRC products.
+MCT includes manifold and cartridge valve technology and FCT includes quick release coupling solutions.
 CVT products provide functions important to a hydraulic system: to control rates and direction of fluid flow and to regulate and control pressures.
-QRC products allow users to connect and disconnect quickly from any hydraulic circuit without leakage and ensure high-performance under high temperature and pressure using one or multiple couplers.
-Engineered solutions that incorporate manifold solutions with CVT and QRC technologies are also provided to machine users, manufacturers or designers to fulfill complete system design requirements including electro-hydraulic, remote control, electronic control and programmable logic controller systems, as well as automation of existing equipment.
+QRC products allow users to connect and disconnect quickly from any hydraulic circuit without leakage and ensures high-performance under high temperature and pressure using one or multiple couplers.
+Engineered solutions that incorporate CVT and QRC technologies are also provided to machine users, manufacturers or designers to fulfill complete system design requirements including electro-hydraulic, remote control, electronic control and programmable logic controller systems.

-The Electronics segment provides complete, fully-tailored display and control solutions for engines, engine-driven equipment, specialty vehicles, therapy baths, cold plunge pools and traditional and swim spas.
+The Electronics segment provides complete, fully-tailored display and control solutions for engines, engine-driven equipment, specialty vehicles, therapy baths and traditional and swim spas.
 This broad range of products is complemented by extensive application expertise and unparalleled depth of software, embedded programming, hardware and sustaining engineering teams.
-Product categories include traditional mechanical and electronic gauge instrumentation, plug and go CAN-based instruments, robust environmentally sealed controllers, pumps and jets, hydraulic controllers, engineered panels and application specialists, process monitoring instrumentation, proprietary hardware and software development, printed circuit board assembly and wiring harness design and manufacturing and after-market support through global distribution.
+Product categories include traditional mechanical and electronic gauge instrumentation, plug and go CAN-based instruments, robust environmentally sealed controllers, pumps and jets, hydraulic controllers, engineered panels, process monitoring instrumentation, proprietary hardware and software, printed circuit board assemblies and wiring harnesses.
+Support services include design and manufacturing and after-market support through global distribution.

 The Company evaluates performance and allocates resources based primarily on segment operating income.
 Certain costs were not allocated to the business segments as they are not used in evaluating the results of, or in allocating resources to the Company's segments.
 These costs are presented in the Corporate and other line item.
-For the nine months ended September 28, 2024, the unallocated costs totaled \$25.6 and included certain corporate costs not deemed to be allocable to either business segment of \$1.3, amortization of acquisition-related intangible assets of \$23.6 and other acquisition and integration-related costs of \$0.7.
+For the three months ended March 29, 2025, the unallocated costs totaled \$8.4 and included certain corporate costs not deemed to be allocable to either business segment of \$0.1 and amortization of acquisition-related intangible assets of \$8.3.
 The accounting policies of the Company's operating segments are the same as those used to prepare the accompanying Consolidated, Unaudited Financial Statements.